Scripting cheatsheet

 provider"auto""auto" infers from model prefix (local: / / / claude-* / gpt-* / :).

-llm_retries2Transient error retries (HTTP 5xx, timeout, rate-limit).
-Set 0 to fail fast.
+llm_retries0Transient error retries (HTTP 5xx, timeout, rate-limit).
+Set to N to allow N retries after the first attempt.

 schema_retry_nudgeautoString (verbatim), true (auto), or false (bare retry).